 - Always use the decent colors while coloring the alternate color, because the bright color is not able to solve your purpose.

-- While using the conditional formula, always enter the formula in tab otherwise you will not be able to color the row.
+- While using the conditional formula, always enter the formula in the tab; otherwise, you will not be able to color the row.

-- Use dark colors of the text so that you can easily read the data in excel worksheet.
+- Use dark colors of the text so that you can easily read the data in the excel worksheet.

 - I want to print your excel sheet, make sure that you use a light or decent color shade to highlight the rows so that it is read very easily.

 - Try not to use the excess of conditional formatting function in your data because it creates lots of confusion.

 This has been a guide to Excel Alternate Row Color.
-Here we discuss how to Add Color to Alternate Rows by using table style & conditional formatting along with examples and downloadable excel template.
+Here we discuss how to Add Color to Alternate Rows by using table style & conditional formatting along with examples and a downloadable excel template.
 You may learn more about excel from the following articles –